ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/global-style-customisation-sass/index.md

 title: "Sass Styling API"
 ---

-The Sass Styling API is an optional lightweight wrapper around [Themes](/themes) and [Look & Feel Customisations](/look-and-feel-customisation) that automates the process of importing CSS files and setting CSS variables.
+The Sass Styling API is an optional lightweight wrapper around [Themes](/themes) and [Global Style Customisations](/global-style-customisation) that automates the process of importing CSS files and setting CSS variables.

 The Sass API provides a few benefits on top of the CSS API: